leaf-ai/platform-services/README.md

 <b>kubectl apply -f <(istioctl kube-inject -f [application-deployment-yaml] --includeIPRanges="172.20.0.0/16" )</b>
 </code></pre>

-When version controlled containers are being used with ECS or another docker registry the bump-ver can be used to extract a git cloned repository that has the version string embeeded inside the README.md or another file of your choice, and then use this with your application deployment yaml specification, as follows:

-<pre><code><b>cd ~/project/src/github.com/SentientTechnologies/platform-services<b>
-<b>kubectl apply -f <(istioctl kube-inject --includeIPRanges="172.20.0.0/16"  -f <(bump-ver -t cmd/experimentsrv/experimentsrv.yaml -f ./README.md inject))</b>
-</b></code></pre>

-The bump-ver tool can be installed using `go install github.com/karlmutch/bump-ver`.
-It uses the semver repos to extract and manipulate sem vers for the build tagging and docker.

 Once the application is deployed you can discover the ingress points within the kubernetes cluster by using the following:
 <pre><code><b>export CLUSTER_INGRESS=`kubectl get ingress -o wide | tail -1 | awk '{print $3":"$4}'`
 </b></code></pre>

-More information about deploying and using the experimentsrv server can be found at, https://github.com/SentientTechnologies/platform-services/blob/master/cmd/experimentsrv/README.md.
+More information about deploying a real service and using the experimentsrv server can be found at, https://github.com/SentientTechnologies/platform-services/blob/master/cmd/experimentsrv/README.md.

 # Logging and Observability